 In my book Big Travel, Small Budget, I talked extensively about travel hacking, and also told the stories of some fellow travel hackers like my friend Katie.

-Last year Katie used her airline miles to book a trip around the world through six city tour across Europe stretching between Madrid and Zurich, and another 12 city tour through the Middle East, India, and Eastern Asia.
-For less than $600 (the cost of some round trip domestic flights in the USA), she was able to travel around the globe and visit a dozen countries.
+Katie used her airline miles to book a trip around the world through a six-city tour across Europe stretching between Madrid and Zurich, and another 12 city tour through the Middle East, India, and Eastern Asia.
+For less than $600 total (the cost of some round trip domestic flights in the USA), she was able to travel around the globe and visit a dozen countries.

 That is just awesome.